bengal865/2425-python/working-with-lists/gemini-python-lists-3-lesson-sequence.md

 **Discussion Questions:**

 - What are some potential consequences of index errors?
-- How can sorting and reversing lists be helpful in certain programming situations?
+- How can sorting and reversing lists be helpful in certain situations?